lauragabrielson/VBA_Challenge/README.md

             End If

-            'conditional formatting for percent change - not in example 'If ws.Cells(i, 11).Value > 0 Then
+            'conditional formatting for percent change - not shown in example so excluded 'If ws.Cells(i, 11).Value > 0 Then
                 'ws.Cells(i, 11).Interior.ColorIndex = 4